hammlab/TETOT/README.md

 <hr>
 This repository contains the codes used to run the experiments presented in our paper "Test-time Assessment of a Model’s Performance on Unseen Domains via Optimal Transport".
-In this repository we describe how to obtain the data used for our experiments and the commands used to run experiments with different settings.
+In this repository, we describe how to obtain the data used for our experiments and the commands used to run experiments with different settings.

 ### Obtaining the data:
     1. For PACS we download the data using the code from https://github.com/facebookresearch/DomainBed.